-2. Follicular Unit Extraction or FUE Harvesting - individual follicles of hair are removed under local aesthesia; this micro removal uses tiny bunches of hair between 0.6mm and 1.25mm in diameter.
+2. Follicular Unit Extraction or FUE Harvesting - Individual follicles of hair are removed under local anesthesia; this micro removal uses tiny bunches of hair between 0.6 mm and 1.25 mm in diameter.
 Each follicle is then reinserted back in to the scalp in the thinning area using a micro blade.
 Since individual follicles are removed, only small puncture scars remain and any post-surgical pain is minimized.
 As no suture removal is required, recovery from FUE is within 7 days.

-With the new "gold standard" of ultra refined follicular unit hair transplantation, over 50 grafts can be placed per square centimetre also known as “Dense Packing”.
+With the new "Gold Standard" of ultra refined follicular unit hair transplantation, over 50 grafts can be placed per square centimeter also known as “Dense Packing”.

 At an initial consultation, the patient consultant analyzes the patient's areas to be treated, discusses their preferences and expectations, and advises him/her on the best approach (e.g. single vs. multiple sessions) and what results might reasonably be expected.